andrewgremlich/andrewgremlich/README.md

 ![Firebase Badge](https://img.shields.io/badge/firebase-ffca28?style=for-the-badge&logo=firebase&logoColor=black)![Express Badge](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)![NodeJS Badge](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)![Deno Badge](https://img.shields.io/badge/Deno-464647?style=for-the-badge&logo=deno&logoColor=white)![Rust Badge](https://img.shields.io/badge/Rust-000000?style=for-the-badge&logo=rust&logoColor=white)

-I am an experienced front-end web developer in React, Angular, and plain Vanilla JavaScript!
+I am an experienced software engineer, and my expertise covers many different areas!
 I enjoy doing a job well done.
 For me, that usually means that code is clean and understandable.
 To make clean and understandable code, I should also know what the code is doing.
-In addition to previously mentioned skills, I also gained skills in Shell Scripting, JavaScript Server Runtimes, Rust, and Database management.

 I currently help organize UtahJS Lehi meetups.
 I have met so many new and young developers that are hoping to get into the tech industry.
 I hope that I can adequately help and prepare them for their career.

 I write occasionally to [my development blog](https://gremlich.dev) and [my life blog](https://gremlich.me).

-I am learning various different web technologies: from WebAssembly, WebRTC, and different user experiences.
+I am learning various different web technologies: from WebAssembly to IAAS like AWS CDK.
 Also in my study, I am looking to deepen my understanding of computer science principles in order to make efficient web software.

 <!--
 **andrewgremlich/andrewgremlich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.